dbt-labs/dbtcloud-terraforming/README.md

 | dbtcloud_snowflake_credential              | Project        | ✅                 | ✅               | 🔒                    |
 | dbtcloud_user_groups                       | Account        |                    |                  |                       |
 | dbtcloud_webhook                           | Account        |                    |                  |                       |

+Notes:

+- `dbtcloud_connection` is supported for Snowflake, Redshift, Postgres and Databricks, but not for Spark
+- `dbtcloud_extended_attributes` currently doesn't generate config for nested fields, only top level ones

 ## How to use the tool